tyler-enczur-depaul/CSE351Buckler/README.md

 ### Software Requirements

-In order to get code compiling and loading over JTAG, you'll need at least two tools.
+1. **Make** is a software for carrying out detailed compilation tasks while saving the programmer from keeping track of all the included files and flags.

+Windows:

-**MinGW** should be installed from [here](https://www.mingw-w64.org/).
-Download and install the installer `MSYS2` from the page linked [here](https://www.msys2.org/), and correctly add the path to `bin` subdirectory in your system environment variables.
+Download and install GNU Make from [here](https://sourceforge.net/projects/gnuwin32/files/make/3.81/make-3.81-bin.zip/download?use_mirror=gigenet&download=) and then additionally download `make` from [here](https://sourceforge.net/projects/gnuwin32/files/make/).
+Once installed, correctly provide the path to `bin` subdirectory (make sure that it contains `make`) to environment variables.
+Confirm that `make` is installed by typing it in Command Prompt.

+Instructions for MacOS and Ubuntu are more straightforward.
+Feel free to ChatGPT.

-**JLinkExe** should be installed from [here](https://www.segger.com/downloads/jlink).
+4. **JLinkExe** should be installed from [here](https://www.segger.com/downloads/jlink).
 You want the "J-Link Software and Documentation Pack".
 There are various packages available depending on operating system.
 **arm-none-eabi-gcc** is the cross-compiler version of GCC for building embedded ARM code.
 You can download the compiler from [here](https://developer.arm.com/downloads/-/gnu-rm).